libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 This section specifies how to convert such OPT pseudorecord to Presentation format.
 This procedure SHOULD NOT be used for EDNS(0).

-OPT pseudorecord is in this case represented the same way as a RR of unknown type according to [@!RFC3597], section 5.
+OPT pseudorecord is in this case represented the same way as a RR of unknown type according to ([@!RFC3597], section 5).
 In specific:

 * Owner name is `.` (DNS Root Domain Name).

-* TTL is Decimal value of the 32-bit big-endian integer appearing at the TTL position of OPT pseudorecord Wire format, see [@!RFC6891], section 6.1.3.
+* TTL is Decimal value of the 32-bit big-endian integer appearing at the TTL position of OPT pseudorecord Wire format, see ([@!RFC6891], section 6.1.3).

 * CLASS is a text representation of the 16-bit integer at the CLASS position of OPT pseudorecord Wire format (UDP payload size happens to appear there).
 This will usually result in `CLASS####` (where #### will be the Decimal value), but it might also result for example in `IN` or `CH` if the value is 1 or 4, respectively.

 * TYPE is either `TYPE41` or `OPT`.

-* RDATA is formatted by `\#`, its legth as Decimal value, and data as Base16 as per [@!RFC3597], section 5.
+* RDATA is formatted by `\#`, its legth as Decimal value, and data as Base16 as per ([@!RFC3597], section 5).

 Example: `.
 16859136 CLASS1232 TYPE41 \# 6 000F00020015`

 # EDNS(0) Presentation Format

-EDNS(0) Presentation Format follows RR format of master file [@!RFC1035], section 5.1, including quotation of non-printable characters, multi-line format using round brackets, and semicolons denoting comments.
+EDNS(0) Presentation Format follows RR format of master file ([@!RFC1035], section 5.1), including quotation of non-printable characters, multi-line format using round brackets, and semicolons denoting comments.

+Depending on use-case, implementations MAY choose to display only RDATA.
+In case when resource-record-like Presentation format is desired, following applies:

-Owner Name MAY be omitted.
-If it is present, it MUST be `.` (DNS Root Domain Name).
+* Owner Name MUST be `.` (DNS Root Domain Name).

-TTL MAY be omitted.
+* TTL MAY be omitted.
 If it is present, it MUST be `0` (zero).
-Please note, that this differs from DNS RR wire-to-txt conversion, as well as Version-independent format by (#independent).
+Note that this differs from DNS RR wire-to-text conversion, as well as Version-independent format in (#independent).

-CLASS MAY be omitted.
-If it is present, it SHOULD be `IN`.
-The exception is when the EDNS pseudo-record appears in a context of other class (e.g. a DNS message querying `CH` class).
+* CLASS MAY be omitted.
+If it is present, it MUST be `ANY`.

-TYPE MUST be `EDNS0`.
+* TYPE MUST be `EDNS0`.

-RDATA consists of at least three <character-string>s [@!RFC1035], section 5.1.
+RDATA consists of at least three <character-string>s ([@!RFC1035], section 5.1), one for each field.
+Each field consists of Field-name, followed by equal sign (`=`), followed by Field-value.
+If Field-value is empty or omitted, the equal sign MUST be omitted as well.
+For each field, Field-name and Field-value are defined by this document, or by the specification of the respective EDNS Option.
+If it is not, generic Field-name and Field-value from (#unrecognized) applies.
+However, those generics MAY be used for any Option at all times.

+The first three fields, (#flags), (#extrcode), and (#udpsize) MUST be always present.
+The rest of the fields are based on Options in the OPT record [@!RFC6891], section 6.1.2.
+They MUST be presented in the same order as they appear in wire format.
 It is recommended to use the multi-line format with comments at each field with more human-readable form of the contents of each option.
 See examples in (#examples).

-The first three <character-string>s denote:

-* Flags as Base16 (four case-insensitive hexadecimal digits).

-* EXTENDED-RCODE (only the upper 8 bits) as Decimal value.
-It is recommended to add a comment with resulting RCODE (all 12 bits) and its Description.
+## Flags {#flags}

+First field's Field-name is `FLAGS` and its Field-value is `0` (zero) if the EDNS flags is zero.

+Otherwise, Field-value consists of comma-separated list of the items `BIT##`, where `##` is a Decimal value.
+`BITn` is present in the list iff `n`-th bit (most significant bit being `0`-th) of flags is set to `1`.
+If the Flag of the bit is specified in (https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-13), the Flag SHOULD be used insted of `BIT##`.
+(So far, the only known Flag is `DO`.)

+Examples: `FLAGS=0`; `FLAGS=DO`; `FLAGS=DO,BIT1`; `FLAGS=BIT3,BIT7,BIT15`.

+## Extended RCODE {#extrcode}

+Second field's Field-name is `RCODE` and its Field-value is `RCODE###`, where `###` stands for the DNS message extended RCODE as Decimal value, computed from both the OPT record and the DNS Message Header.
+If the lower four bits of extended RCODE in DNS Message Header can not be used, the Field-value is `UNKRCODE###`, where `###` stands for the DNS message extended RCODE as Decimal value, with the lower four bits set to zero (i.e. the four-bit left shift still applies).
+If the extended RCODE has been computed completely and it is listed in (https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-6), its Name should be used insted of `RCODE###`.
+The Name is case-insensitive.

+Examples: `RCODE=NXDOMAIN`; `RCODE=BADSIG`; `RCODE=RCODE3841`; `RCODE=UNKRCODE3840`.

+## UDP Payload Size {#udpsize}

-* UDP payload size as Decimal value.
+Third field's Field-name is `UDPSIZE` and its Field-value is UDP payload size as Decimal value.

-The rest of <character-string>s are one <character-string> per option.
-The options MUST be displayed in the same order as they appear in Wire format.
-Each option consists of following parts, with no separators nor spaces between them:

-* Option name, which is defined for each option

-* Opening square bracket `[`

-* OPTION-LENGTH as Decimal value

-* Closing square bracket `]`

-* Equal sign `=`

-* Option value, which is defined for each option

-If Option value is empty or omitted, the equal sign MUST be omitted as well.

-## Unrecognized Option
+## Unrecognized Option {#unrecognized}

-At least all the options listed below MUST be recognized.
-Their Presentation format is specified by following subsections.
+EDNS options that are not part of this specification and their own specifications do not specify their Field-name and Field-value MUST be displayed according this subsection.
-Other options MAY be recognized as well, if the description of their Presentation format is part of their specification.
+Other options (specified below or otherwise) MAY be displayed so as well.

-Unrecognized option name is `OPTXX`, where `XX` stands for its OPTION-CODE, and option value is displayed as Base16.
+Unrecognized option Field-name is `OPT##`, where `##` stands for its OPTION-CODE, and Field-value is its OPTION-VALUE displayed as Base16.

 ## LLQ Option